6 Things Potterheads Can Look Forward To In The 'Harry Potter: Wizards Unite' Mobile Game

 The augmented reality game from Pokémon GO's Niantic has reached public testing in Australia and New Zealand.

-The long-awaited augmented reality mobile game 'Harry Potter: Wizards Unite' from the 'Pokémon GO' developer is finally in public testing
+The long-awaited augmented reality mobile game 'Harry Potter: Wizards Unite' from the 'Pokémon GO' developer entered public testing in late April

 Niantic co-developed 'Wizards Unite' with Portkey Games, a game label from Warner Bros.
 Interactive Entertainment dedicated entirely to J.K.
 Rowling's imagined Wizarding World.